 The syntax of the Not function is:

 The following spreadsheet shows examples of the Excel Not Function.

-Further information and examples of the Excel Not function can be found on the Microsoft Office website.
+Further details and examples of the Excel Not function are provided on the Microsoft Office website.

 If you get an error from the Excel Not function, this is likely to be the #VALUE! error: